pierre-rouleau/pel/README.rst

     circumstances to help you understand Emacs.

 - PEL also provide documentation on several other topics.
+- And PEL also provides several other tools:

+  - `shell scripts`_ to start Emacs or execute various tools to help use several features inside Emacs.
+  - `awk scripts`_ for text filtering and transformation.
+  - You might also be interested by the tools provided by my `USRHOME project`_.

 PEL keeps evolving.
 It allows me to maintain my Emacs configuration on several macOS and Linux systems and also under Windows (whenever I have to use